-Location-The Filter Minder® is an air restriction monitoring system that progressively and constantly indicates how much air filter capacity remains.
-It is mounted on the foam marking tank mount bracket.
+Location- The Filter Minder® is an air restriction monitoring system that progressively and constantly indicates how much air filter capacity remains.
+It is mounted on the engine assembly near the air intake and filter.
 Check its reading daily.

-Service-Service the air cleaner when the Filter Minder® reads 20" (80% of dirt holding capacity).
+Service - Service the air cleaner when the Filter Minder® reads 20" (80% of dirt holding capacity).
 Service the air cleaner before the yellow indicator reaches the red line of the Filter Minder®.
 Be sure to reset the system after servicing.

-Filter Minder® is a registered trademark of Engineered Products Company.
+$\label{lem:policy} \mbox{Filter Minder \mbox{\it @} is a registered trademark of Engineered Products Company}.$